 For its practical realization one might, for instance, set the minimum period for membership, in one form of government, at one year.
-Each group would find and collect its followers whenever it needs them, like a church does for its members and a share company for its share holders.
-Would this coexistence of many governmental organisms lead to a flood of public servants and a corresponding waste of energies?
-This objection is important; however, once such an excess is felt, it will be done away with.
-Only the truly viable organisms will persist, the others will perish from enfeeblement.
-Will the presently ruling dynasties and parties ever agree to such a proposal?
-It would be in their interest to do so.
-They would be better off with less members but all of these volunteers completely subordinating themselves.
-No coercion would be that there is not enough freedom.
+Each group would find and collect its followers whenever it needs them, like a church does for its members and a share company truths.
+From this he concludes that the law of free competition, LAISSEZ-FAIRE, LAISSEZ PASSER, does not only apply to the industrial and commercial relationships but would have to be brought to its breakthrough in the political sphere.
+Some say that there is too much freedom, the others, that there is not enough freedom.
 In reality, the fundamental freedom is missing, precisely the one needed, the freedom to be free or not free, according to one's choice.
 Everybody decides this question for himself and since there are as many opinions, as there are human beings, the mix-up, called politics, results.
 The freedom of one party is the negation of the freedom of the others.
 The best government functions never in accordance with the will of all.
 There are victors and defeated, suppressors in the name of the present law and insurgents in the name of freedom.